Infineon/mtb-example-mcuboot-basic/README.md

    <details open><summary><b>Using CLI</b></summary>

-      From the terminal, go to the *blinky_cm4* directory and execute the `make program_proj` command to build and program the application using the default toolchain to the default target.
+      From the terminal, navigate to _< application >/blinky_cm4_ directory and execute the `make program_proj` command to build and program the application using the default toolchain to the default target.

       ```
       make program_proj TOOLCHAIN=<toolchain>